dallasbrittany/news-crawler/README.md

 - `keywords_include`: Keywords to include in search
 - `keywords_exclude`: Keywords to exclude from search
 - `timeout`: Maximum number of seconds to run the query (default: 25 seconds)
-- `sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
+- `sources`: Comma-separated list of news sources to crawl (e.g., 'TheNewYorker,TheGuardian').
 If not specified, uses all US, UK, Australian, and Canadian sources

 Note: The API mode has a default timeout of 25 seconds to ensure responsive behavior, while the CLI mode has no default timeout.
 You can override the API timeout by specifying a different value in the request.